NativeScript/docs-v7/docs/runtimes/android/debug/debug-native.md

 ---
-nav-title: "Native Debug"
-title: "Native Debug"
+nav-title: "Debugging the Android Runtime"
+title: "Debugging the Android Runtime"
 description: "Debugging the application and the Android Runtime"
 position: 1
 previous_url: /debug-eclipse
 ---

+# Debugging the Android Runtime

 ## Overview